Beautiful, luxurious design

 The Mate 30 Pro looks like a million dollars.

-The Mate 30 Pro will be available in Black, Space Silver, Cosmic Purple, and Emerald Green.
+The Mate 30 Pro is available in Black, Space Silver, Cosmic Purple, and Emerald Green.
 The pictures in this Mate 30 Pro review are of the Space Silver model.
 The Emerald Green version has a gradient to it – the lower part of its back is matte, while the area around the camera is glossy.

 The €1,100 Mate 30 Pro looks like a million dollars.
 It oozes style and it’s a pleasure to use, save for those annoying volume controls.
 Too bad you’ll almost have to put a case on it.